warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 ---
 title: CyberSpace CTF 2024 - Writeups
 time: 2024-09-02 12:00:00
-categories: [ctf]
+categories: [ctf,cyberspace]
-tags: [forensics,cyberspace]
+tags: [forensics]
 image: /assets/posts/cyberspacectf2024/icon2.png
 ---

 This is a writeup for all forensics challenges from CyberSpace CTF 2024.
 Overall, this CTF had several unique and fun challenges.
 Shame @rex did not create any forensics challenge this year, would be happy to try them next year.

 ## Social Distancing [Forensics]
-Question: We all remember the time of social distancing and quarantines.
+**Question:** We all remember the time of social distancing and quarantines.
 How about some quarantined malware?
 Bet you can't understand what it entails!

-Flag: `CSCTF{y0u_un-qu4rant1n3d_my_scr1Pt!_0x91a3edff6}`
+**Flag:** `CSCTF{y0u_un-qu4rant1n3d_my_scr1Pt!_0x91a3edff6}`

-We were given a Quarantine file from Windows Defender to investigate.
-Essentially, Windows Defender quarantines files by encrypting them using a hard coded RC4 key and places them into `C:\ProgramData\Microsoft\Windows Defender\Quarantine\ResourceData\`.
+We were given a Windows Defender quarantine folder to investigate.
+Essentially, quarantines files are encrypted by Windows Defender using a hard coded RC4 key and places them into `C:\ProgramData\Microsoft\Windows Defender\Quarantine\ResourceData\`.

 ```
 └─$ tree Quarantine